riccardobl/jme-effekseerNative/README.md

 // Render
 Effekseer.render(
-	Renderer, /* The opengl renderer */
+	Renderer gl, /* The opengl renderer */
-	Camera, /* The scene camera */
+	Camera cam, /* The scene camera */
-	FrameBuffer, /* The render target */
+	FrameBuffer target, /* The render target */
-	Texture2D, /* The depth texture of the current scene (for soft particles, null to disable soft particles) */ Float, /* Particles hardness (for soft particles) */ Float, /* Particles contrast (for soft particles) */ Boolean /* True if rendering on 2d Target */
+	Texture2D color, /* The current scene, used for distortions  (null to disable distortions) */ Texture2D depth, /* The depth of the current scene, used for soft particles (null to disable soft particles) */ boolean isOrthographic /* true if rendering in orthographic mode */ );
-);

 // End the render